peeweek/net.peeweek.urp-lowresolutionrenderpass/README.md

 - Disable LayerMask you want to use on LowResolution from Filtering
 - Configure settings

+## TODOs

+[ ] Port to Unity 6 : Rewrite to use Rendergraph
+[ ] Better Handling of fullscreen blit to avoid ringing around depth

 ## License
 Licensed under the Unity Companion License for Unity-dependent projects--see Unity Companion License.